20centaurifux/efind/README.md

 ## Introduction

 **efind** (expression find) searches for files in a directory hierarchy.
-Basically, it's a wrapper for GNU find providing an easier and more intuitive expression syntax.
+Basically it's a wrapper for [GNU find](https://www.gnu.org/software/findutils/) providing an easier and more intuitive expression syntax.

 ## Building efind

-**efind** uses GNU Make as build system.
+**efind** uses [GNU Make](https://www.gnu.org/software/make/) as build system.
 To compile and install the program run

 ```
 $ make